Giants vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, LaMonte Wade Jr and others are listed when the San Diego Padres visit the San Francisco Giants at Oracle Park on Tuesday (at 9:45 PM ET).
+The San Diego Padres visit the San Francisco Giants at Oracle Park on Wednesday at 9:45 PM ET.
+Those looking to place a player prop bet can find odds for Juan Soto and others in this game.

 Bet on this matchup or its props with BetMGM!